afsandoval2022/BI_Blueprint/README.md

 2. To run the cohort analysis: `sqlite3 carmax_v3.db < Cohort.sql`
 3. The query will output a pivoted table showing the state of each customer for each month (Active, Recompra, Desercion, etc.).

+## Dashboards

+- `Dashboard_v2.html`: Interactive dashboard visualizing cohort analysis with RFM segmentation.
+Features a line chart for cohort evolution and bar charts for RFM distributions.
+- `Dashboard_v3.html`: Similar to Dashboard_v2.html but with a stacked column chart for cohort evolution instead of a line chart.

+To view the dashboards, open the HTML files in a web browser.

 ## Requirements

 - SQLite 3.x